andrewwiik/iOS-Blocks/README.md

 #### Theos (Recommended) ####

-To compile iOS Blocks using theos the iOS 9.2 SDK along with the newest version of theos is required.
-If you do not have theos installed you can find instructions for installing Theos <a href="https://github.com/theos/theos/wiki/Installation">here</a>.
-Also make sure you have the environment variable for theos exported properly.
-If you do not have the environment variable for theos not exported properly you can do so by running the following command:
+To compile iOS Blocks using theos the iOS 9.2 SDK along with the newest version of Theos is required.
+If you do not have Theos installed you can find instructions for installing Theos <a href="https://github.com/theos/theos/wiki/Installation">here</a>.
+Also make sure you have the environment variables for theos exported properly.
+If you do not have the environment variables for Theos not exported properly you can do so by running the following command:

 ``` export THEOS=PATH_TO_YOUR_THEOS_INSTALLATION ```